cloud-gov/pages-core/README.md

 ### Running locally (development)

-1. Download or clone the `18F/federalist` repository from Github.
+1. Download or clone the `18F/federalist` repository from Github and `cd` to that directory.
-1. Run `nvm use` to ensure you are using the correct version of node
+1. Run `nvm use` to ensure you are using the correct version of node.
-1. Run `yarn` from the root (the directory that houses the projects files on your computer) of the repository to load modules and install Jekyll dependencies
+1. Run `yarn` to load modules and install Jekyll dependencies.
 1. Make a copy of `config/local.sample.js` and name it `local.js` and place it in the `config` folder.
 This will be the file that holds your S3 and SQS configurations.
 1. [Register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You'll want to use `http://localhost:1337/auth` as the "Authorization callback url".
 Once you have created the application, you'll see a `Client ID` and `Client Secret`.
 Add these values to `config/local.js`.
-    ```
+    "```json"
     passport: {
       github: {
         options: {